cytoscape/cytoscape.js/documentation/md/style.md

 In addition to specifying the value of a property outright, the developer may also use a mapper to dynamically specify the property value.

 <span class="important-indicator"></span> If a mapping is defined, either define the mapped data for all elements or use selectors to limit the mapping to elements that have the mapped data defined.
+For example, the selector `[foo]` will apply only to elements with the data field `foo` defined.

 **`data()`** specifies a direct mapping to an element's data field.
 For example, `data(descr)` would map a property to the value in an element's `descr` field in its data (i.e. `ele.data("descr")`).
 This is useful for mapping to properties like label text content (the `content` property).